ballerina-platform/ballerina-dev-website/swan-lake/get-started/get-started.md

 Set up a text editor to write Ballerina code.

 >**Tip:** Preferably, <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> with the <a href="https://wso2.com/ballerina/vscode/docs/get-started/install-the-extension/" target="_blank">Ballerina VS Code extension</a> installed.
-For detailed information of the functionalities of this extension, go to the <a href="https://wso2.com/ballerina/vscode/docs/" target="_blank">Ballerina VS Code Extension Documentation</a>.
+For detailed information of the functionalities of this extension, go to the <a href="https://wso2.com/ballerina/vscode/docs/" target="_blank">Ballerina VS Code extension documentation</a>.

 ## Meet `bal`